hamax97/hamax97.github.io/write-ups/lessons-learned-rspec.md

 - `<matcher>` a matcher object
 - `expect` wraps the `<subject>` in a friendly adapter that allows you to call `to`, `to_not` or `not_to`.

-## Drawbacks of instance variables in hooks - Use memoization
+## Drawbacks of instance variables in hooks - Use memoization - let

 - If you misspell the instance variable, Ruby will silently return nil instead of aborting with a failure right away.
 The result is typically a confusing error message about code that’s far away from the typo.